hapax/hapax.github.io/assets/mindjam.md

 idealism is mendacity in the face of what is necessary—but love it.
 </span>

-Nietzsche made a virtue of necessity, and to that end, <!--, or rather, of the love of necessity.-->
+Nietzsche made a very literal virtue of necessity.
+To that end, <!--, or rather, of the love of necessity.-->
 eternal recurrence was less a metaphysical insight than a moral principle for guiding one towards a love of fate.
 <!-- guiding the individual towards *amor fati*. -->